dothework/bloc-skill-sample-nodejs-flash-briefing/instructions/2-lambda-function.md

   	- Click **Add** at the bottom of the API Gateway section.
   	- Scroll up and click **Save** to save all changes and create the API Gateway endpoint.

-  	> Consider modifying the API Authorization options as future task.

     ![](02-trigger-settings.png)

     - Scroll down and copy the **Invoke URL**.

+    ![](02-api-endpoint.png)

     - You can click on the Invoke URL link.
 It should return a JSON value similar to:

 	    ```JSON
 	    {
 	      updateDate:'1/10',
 	      titleText:'hello',
 	      mainText:'Think like a queen.
 A queen ...'
 	    }
 	    ```

-    ![](02-api-endpoint.png)

-13. Send a test message to the new function.

-    Near the top-right of the screen, by the Test and Save buttons, select **Configure test events** in the dropdown.

-    We are creating a **new test event**, so select **Alexa Start Session** and give it a name like **AlexaStart*.

-    Update the 2 occurrences of the app id with your actual app id retrieved for the environment variable in the previous step.

-    something like changing:
-    ```json
-    "applicationId": "amzn1.ask.skill.[unique-value-here]"
-    ```
-    to
-    ```json
-    "applicationId": "amzn1.ask.skill.3e6f9e91-987c-48b5-123d-45fbe191fdf3"
-    ```

-    Press the **Test** button.
-This is testing the Lambda function standalone and will tell us straight away whether things are working or not.
+    > Consider modifying the API Security option as future task.

     <br/><br/>
     <a href="./3-connect-vui-to-code.md"><img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/buttons/button_next_connect_vui_to_code._TTH_.png"/></a>